anthony-bonta-gaf-energy/gafe-interview-react/README.md

 ## Rules

-You can use any resources you want.
-Use anything that makes you the most productive.
-You do not have to memorize everything, you are free to do research and look up any way you want to do this.
+1. You can use any resources you want.
+Yes, you may use AI as a resource.
+If you generate code with AI, be prepared to clean it up and be able to articulate what it is doing.
+1. Do not modify the user-list component.
+That is not part of the assignment and you do not need to implement the changes to it.
+The only thing you need to modify is the user-page component.
+1. Make sure you use the API.
+Your app does not have to successfully create a user anywhere.
+The API is provided for you in the API section.
+1. You should not be eager loading every user.
+Assume that we have hundreds of thousands or even millions of users.

 ## Submission